immutant/immutant/docs/guides/messaging.md

 ## Context modes

-When creating a context, you can optionally pass an optional `:mode` that controls how messages will be acknowledged and delivered.
+When creating a context, you can pass a `:mode` option that controls how messages will be acknowledged and delivered.

 Immutant provides three modes: